 Quick Notes

-• Shuttle radio: Required on the logging road
+- Shuttle radio: Required on the logging road — don't skip this

-• MacPherson: Better for a mellow family ride day
+- MacPherson: The better pick for a mellow family ride day

-• Pump track: Centennial Park, near the end of Centennial Park Dr toward the mill; morning sessions recommended
+- Pump track: Centennial Park, near the end of Centennial Park Dr toward the mill; mornings recommended